|Schedule your inspection today!

 Faucets and Fixtures

-enclosures can stick around for 50 years, although the shower doors could be in a serious state of decline in about
+can stick around for 50 years, although the shower doors could be in a serious state of decline in about 20 years.
+Shower

-floors will endure for up to 50 years, linoleum about 25 years and carpet between eight and 10 years, depending on
+endure for up to 50 years, linoleum about 25 years and carpet between eight and 10 years, depending on traffic and care.

 Footings and Foundations

-proofing will protect foundations for about 12 years if the chemical barriers put in place during construction are left
+will protect foundations for about 12 years if the chemical barriers put in place during construction are left intact.

-intact.
-Waterproofing with bituminous coating can start to spring leaks in 10 years, unless it cracks, in which case
+Waterproofing with bituminous coating can start to spring leaks in 10 years, unless it cracks, in which case mortal damage is

 Framing and Other Structural Systems